prg-titech/dynasoar/README.md

 # DynaSOAr: A CUDA Framework for Single-Method Multiple-Objects Applications
 SMMO (Single-Method Multiple-Objects) is a wide-spread pattern of parallel, object-oriented, high-performance code.
 It is OOP-speech for SIMD (Single-Instruction Multiple-Data) and means that a method should be executed for all objects of a type.

 As an example, an nbody simulation consists of `n` body objects, for each of which a `move` method for computing the next position of a body should be executed.
 DynaSOAr is a CUDA framework (C++ template library) that facilitates the development of such programs.
-The three main features of DynaSOAr are:
+The four main features of DynaSOAr are:

 * SOA Data Layout: Objects are stored in the SIMD-friendly Structure of Arrays data layout.
 Other layouts may be supported in the future.
 * Dynamic Memory Management on Device: New objects can be created at any time in the CUDA kernel and existing objects can be deleted (`new`/`delete`).